A guide to using the Internet for History Day research

 Primary and Secondary Sources: How to identify primary and secondary sources on the Internet.

-Types of Internet History Sites: Descriptions of some of the types of web sites that may be helpful.
+Useful Research Links and Internet History Sites: Descriptions of some of the types of web sites that may be helpful.